ajy207/cpp-practice/README.md

 1. [findMaxNumber.cpp](https://github.com/ajy207/cpp-practice/blob/main/pointer-manipulation-demo/findMaxNumber.cpp)
      - This program uses a function to compute the maximum value in an array of integers, then returns the maximum value to main().
-Nothing special.
      - Last updated: 2025-01-25

 2. [reverseCharacaters.cpp](https://github.com/ajy207/cpp-practice/blob/main/pointer-manipulation-demo/reverseCharacters.cpp)